Last Updated on December 27, 2020

 I was honestly surprised to see that some of the areas of the Salt Cathedral indicated they were wheelchair-accessible.

 This tour requires a considerable amount of walking.
-The floor inside the cathedral is uneven, and includes stairs and ramps.
+The floor inside the cathedral is extremely uneven, and includes stairs and ramps.

 I was excited to get to the end of the tour, since I hoped to find a salt nativity for my collection of world nativity sets.
 I was not disappointed and could have bought at least a dozen!
-There’s a large souvenir area at the end of the tour, as well as in the outdoor plaza.
+There is a large souvenir area at the end of the tour, as well as in the outdoor plaza.

 There are cafes and restaurants, and most tickets include a 3D movie at the end of the salt cathedral tour.